scionproto/scion/doc/ControlPlanePKI.md

 ### Top-Level Certificate Fields

-- __Subject__: ASCII string.
+- __Subject__: string.
 ISD and AS identifiers of the entity that owns the certificate and the corresponding key pair.
-- __Version__: 64-bit unsigned integer.
+- __Version__: 64-bit integer.
 Certificate version, starts at 1.
-- __FormatVersion__: 8-bit unsigned integer.
+- __FormatVersion__: 8-bit integer.
 Version of the TRC/certificate format (currently 1).
 - __Description__: UTF-8 string.
 Describes the certificate and/or AS.
-- __CertificateType__: ASCII string.
+- __CertificateType__: string.
 Indicates whether the subject is allowed to issue certificates for other ASes.
 Can be either `Issuer` (can issue certificate) or `AS` (cannot).
 This field also determines the contents of the __Issuer__ section.
 - __OptionalDistributionPoints__: Array string.
 Additional certificate revocation distribution